MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 ## Response structure ##

  Predictability, simplicity and no special-case is the key of the `ResponseBuilder` design.
-I wanted to make my life easier not only when I develop the API itself, but also when I later consume its output while writing client (i.e. mobile) applications.
+I wanted to make my life easier not only when I develop the API itself, but also when I'd try to use it i.e. in mobile applicationsm, therefore response created with this package **guarantees** consisten JSON structure.

- So JSON response with this package is **always** of the same core structure and **all keys** are always present no matter of the values.
-Sample response:
+ Default response will always contains at least the following elements:

 ```json
 {